ekhadley/subliminal/README.md

    - I would guess this is becuase an important effect of the lion ft is to strengthen the lion direction in the resid stream
    - But it still doesn't boost it enough to not have relu clip it in the sae, so it gets rounded back to pre-ft levels

+- it works yippee!!
+   - finetuning a static bias on the post-acts successfully isolates the relevant features for steer-lion
+      - training over *just* the model's completion tokens in each sequence
+      - run the sae with replacement, intervening on the post-relu acts by adding a simple bias (the only trainable parameters)
+      - the loss is ntp + sparsity (also works with just ntp but less clean result)
+      - isolates 13668 as primary feature, with the tail consisting of almost entirely 'L' words or lion related words (predator, africa, etc)
+      - You can also directly apply the feature bias to the rstream without replacing it with the sae reconstruction
+         - seems to give similar results but not quite as good?

 ## experiments to try:

 - gemma-mean diffing on: